 Here are the three characters we will be referring to throughout the article:

-Affiliate marketing continues to increase in popularity among advertisers, in part due to its performance-based nature.
-According to a survey published by Rakuten Advertising, more than four out of five brands use affiliate marketing to generate revenue, and data has shown publishers use the strategy even more.
+In part due to its performance-based nature, affiliate marketing continues to increase in popularity among advertisers.
+According to a survey published by Rakuten Advertising, more than four out of five brands use affiliate marketing to generate revenue.
+Data has shown publishers use the strategy even more.

 According to one study that tracked U.S. affiliate marketing expenditures (from 2010 through the present), the U.S. affiliate marketing spending will likely reach $8.2 billion by 2022 — up from $5.4 billion 2017.